Is Canopy Safe?

 Key Risks for Canopy Users

-Canopy runs entirely on Movement — a new blockchain that has not been tested through major market stress events or adversarial conditions
+Canopy runs entirely on the Movement blockchain — a new chain that has not been tested through major market stress events or adversarial conditions

 Your funds are deployed across multiple Movement DeFi protocols — if any of those are hacked, your deposits are at risk